square/reader-sdk-flutter-plugin/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
   A clear and concise description of what you expected to happen.

-  For example - The authorization should complete successfully with my valid auth token.
+  For example - The authorization should complete successfully with my valid authz token.
 -->